TransCanada pipeline: Creation

 Canada's population was booming during the 1950s, and energy shortages were becoming problematic.

-Canadian company TransCanada PipeLines Ltd. was incorporated in 1951 to undertake the construction of a natural gas pipeline across Canada.
+Canadian company TransCanada PipeLines Limited was incorporated in 1951 to undertake the construction of a natural gas pipeline across Canada.

 The financing of the project was split 50–50 between American and Canadian interests.

 Two applicants originally expressed interest in moving gas east: Canadian Delhi Oil Company (now called TCPL) proposed moving gas to the major cities of eastern Canada by an all-Canadian route, while Western Pipelines wanted to stop at Winnipeg with a branch line south to sell into the mid-western United States.
 In 1954 C. D. Howe, a member of the Cabinet of Canada of a Liberal Government, forced the two companies to merge, with the all-Canadian route preferred over its more economical but American-routed competitor.
 This imposed solution reflected problems encountered with the construction of the Interprovincial oil pipeline.
 Despite the speed of its construction, the earlier line caused angry debate in Parliament, with the Opposition arguing that Canadian centres deserved consideration before American customers and that "the main pipeline carrying Canadian oil should be laid in Canadian soil".
 By constructing its natural gas mainline along an entirely Canadian route, TCPL accommodated nationalist sentiments, solving a political problem for the federal government.

 The regulatory process for TCPL proved long and arduous.
 After rejecting proposals twice, Alberta finally granted its permission to export gas from the province in 1953.
 At first, the province waited for explorers to prove gas reserves sufficient for its thirty-year needs, intending to only allow exports in excess of those needs.
 After clearing this hurdle, the federal government virtually compelled TCPL into a merger with Western pipelines.
 When this reorganized TCPL went before the Federal Power Commission for permission to sell gas into the United States, the Americans greeted it coolly.
 The FPC proved skeptical of the project's financing and unimpressed with Alberta's reserves.